18F/ntis-gov/our_work/index.md

 The [Federal Big Data Research and Development Strategic Plan](https://www.whitehouse.gov/sites/default/files/microsites/ostp/NSTC/bigdatardstrategicplan-nitrd_final-051916.pdf) outlines a vision where cooperation between the public and private sectors leads to innovation in government.
 It envisions real-time, diverse datasets being used to reduce traffic congestion, increase energy efficiency, and reduce fraud and waste for the American public.

 Our projects involve just the type of public-private cooperation that the strategic plan imagines --- improving access, discoverability, and usability of government research and data.
-We can build a new products and services, working to improve them continuously, until they meet project needs.
+We can build new products and services, working to improve them continuously, until they meet project needs.

 ### Our process